bcgov/nr-broker/docs/operations_audit.md

 For a 'generate-token' action, find the field response.auth.accessor (or response.auth.client_token).
 This is the (hashed) token the client will be used to make requests to Vault.
 So, you can search for usages of that token auth.accessor (or: auth.client_token).
 If nothing is found, the token was never used.

 The Broker creation event (field: auth.client_token) can locate the Vault (field: auth.client_token) unwrap event  The Vault unwrap event (fields in response.auth.\*) can locate Vault usage events.

+## Searching and combining with other services

+This information is deployment specific.
+Your deployment should show a link to your documentation on the homepage.

+## Setting up an audit data ingestion pipeline

+How to receive, save and make the data searchable is outside the scope of the NR Broker documentation.

+It is recommended that your deployment forward NR Broker's logs to a search and observability suite like OpenSearch.
+Vault's audit log and HTTP log should be forward here as well.
+The logs from both NR Broker and Vault should be examined together to give a fulsome view of activity.